Daniella Perez: Death and aftermath

 Perez was 22 years old when she was murdered by former actor Guilherme de Pádua (her co-star in De Corpo e Alma) and his then-wife, Paula Nogueira Thomaz (now called Paula Nogueira Peixoto).
 On the night of December 28, 1992, Perez was ambushed and killed by 18 stab wounds that pierced through her neck, lungs, and heart.
 On the following day, news outlets reported her murder was committed by co-star and actor Guilherme de Pádua.
 The murder of Daniella outshone the breaking news of Brazilian president Fernando Collor de Mello's impeachment, on December 29.

 The reason behind the crime was the envy and frustration Pádua had for not getting the screentime he felt he deserved.
 After constantly harassing Perez, and trying to get her to guarantee him more scenes in the soap opera, since she was the daughter of the author, who he thought was purposely cutting him off from the novela, Pádua began planning her murder.
 Coincidentally, in the week prior to her murder, his character had been cut off from several scenes.
 His wife, Paula Thomáz, was jealous of his interactions with Perez and their love scenes in the soap opera and planned the murder with him.

 Pádua and Thomáz were convicted of second degree manslaughter with foul motive and impossibility of defense of the victim and only served 6 of their 19-year closed regime penalty.

 The popular indignation that followed this episode resulted in the change of penal legislation thanks to the efforts of Daniella's mother, Gloria Perez, who led a campaign of signatures and managed to pass the first popular bill initiative to become effective law (Law 8.930 / 1994) in the history of Brazil.

 In March 2002, Judge Paulo Gustavo Horta ruled that Glória Perez and Raul Gazolla should receive a fine of 500 minimum salaries, or about R$440,000 each, from Guilherme de Pádua and Paula Thomaz.
 The lawsuit was judged in the second instance by the 7th Civil Chamber of the TJ / RJ.
 According to the decision, the defendants were also ordered to pay burial and funeral expenses, in the order of five minimum salaries, in addition to the procedural costs and attorney's fees of 10% on the conviction.

-After Perez and Gazolla were brought back to court with this action demanding payment, on April 29, 2016 they finally succeeded in winning a lawsuit claiming compensation for moral and material damages against Guilherme de Pádua and Paula Thomaz.
+After Perez and Gazolla were brought back to court with this action demanding payment, on April 29, 2016, they finally succeeded in winning a lawsuit claiming compensation for moral and material damages against Guilherme de Pádua and Paula Thomaz.

-Gazolla stated after winning the lawsuit: "What I can say is that there is no money in the world that pays for murder.
-Money does not pay murder.
-What I would really like is not to receive any money, as long as the killers were behind bars and not loose enjoying life as the two are doing around.
-To me, killers should be in jail."